madees/Noisette_TouchOSC-DS100/README.md

 Please check that the Chataigne CL/QL module is using correct console model and IP for its remote port.

 ## More to come
 User defined 4x Push, 4x Toggle, 1 fader are there to add more Chataigne control.
-Not done in the file, but typically to activate Generators mapped to sound objects parameters, play sequences in time machine, adapt speed or time position in a sequence with the fader...
+Not done in the file, but typically to activate Generators mapped to sound objects parameters, play Sound Objects trajectories sequences in time machine, adapt speed or time position in a sequence with the fader...

 For global support on how to use Chataigne and its modules, or this example project, please visit the forum : http://benjamin.kuperberg.fr/chataigne/forum or join us on Discord : https://discord.com/invite/ngnJ5z